rks101/isdp/README.md

 Besides these, follow up articles that dissect recent incidents up to the minute details and try out for fun.

+[Null Byte](https://null-byte.wonderhowto.com/how-to/hack-like-pro-spy-anyone-part-1-hacking-computers-0156376/) on wonderhowto.com is a nice and scary read, at least to get a hang of what is possible in practice.

 ----

 ## Data Privacy